grahamcarman/docs/astro/develop-project.md

 ## Add Airflow connections, pools, variables

-Airflow connections connect external applications such as databases and third-party services to Apache Airflow.
-See [Manage connections in Apache Airflow](https://docs.astronomer.io/learn/connections#airflow-connection-basics) or [Apache Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html).

-To add Airflow [connections](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html), [pools](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/pools.html), and [variables](https://airflow.apache.org/docs/apache-airflow/stable/howto/variable.html) to your local Airflow environment, you have the following options:

-- Use the Airflow UI.
-In **Admin**, click **Connections**, **Variables** or **Pools**, and then add your values.
-These values are stored in the metadata database and are deleted when you run the [`astro dev kill` command](/astro/cli/astro-dev-kill.md), which can sometimes be used for troubleshooting.
+When you initialize an Astro project, `airflow_settings.yaml` file is automatically created to set Airflow connections, variables and pools.
+This values set in this file can used for your local Airflow only.
+When you deploy your project to an Astro Deployment, the values in this file are not included.

-- Modify the `airflow_settings.yaml` file of your Astro project.
-This file is included in every Astro project and permanently stores your values in plain-text.
-To prevent you from committing sensitive credentials or passwords to your version control tool, Astronomer recommends adding this file to `.gitignore`.
+This file saves your values in plain-text.
+To prevent from committing sensitive credentials or passwords to your version control tool, Astronomer recommends adding this file to `.gitignore`.
-- Use a secret backend, such as AWS Secrets Manager, and access the secret backend locally.
-See [Configure an external secrets backend on Astro](/astro/secrets-backend.md).

-When you add Airflow objects to the Airflow UI of a local environment or to your `airflow_settings.yaml` file, your values can only be used locally.
-When you deploy your project to a Deployment on Astro, the values in this file are not included.

-Astronomer recommends using the `airflow_settings.yaml` file so that you don’t have to manually redefine these values in the Airflow UI every time you restart your project.
-To ensure the security of your data, Astronomer recommends [configuring a secrets backend](/astro/secrets-backend.md).
+Astronomer recommends using the document [Manage connections and variables in Astro](manage-connections-variables.md) to choose the correct strategy to store your Airflow connections and variables.

+See [Configure airflow_settings.yaml](#configure-airflow_settingsyaml-local-development-only) for details on how to use this file for local Airflow.

 ## Add test data or files for local testing